Meidaizhao Monastery: Name

-"Zhao" (召) means "monastery" in Mongolian language.
+"Zhao" (召) means "monastery" in Tibetan language.

 History

-After the fall of the Yuan dynasty (1271–1368), the Mongolian went back to the north, historically known as "Northern Yuan dynasty" (1368–1635).
+After the fall of the Yuan dynasty (1271–1368), the Mongols retreated to the north, historically known as "Northern Yuan dynasty" (1368–1635).

-During the Longqing period (1567–1573) of the Ming dynasty (1368–1644), Altan Khan, the leader of a Mongolian tribe named Tumd, was canonized as "King of Shunyi" (顺义王) by the central government of Ming Empire, and then he started to build monastery towns on mountains belongs ti Tumd.
+During the Longqing period (1567–1573) of the Ming dynasty (1368–1644), Altan Khan, the leader of a Mongolian tribe named Tümed, was canonized as "King of Shunyi" (顺义王) by the central government of the Ming Empire, and then he started to build monastery towns on mountains belonging to the Tümed.
 In 1575, the first monastery was completed, which was called "Shouling Monastery" (寿灵寺) in the early Qing dynasty (1644–1911) and later was granted a name of "Fuhua Town" (福化城) by the government.

-In 1606, Erketü Qatun invited a Tibetan living Buddha named Maitreya Khutukhtu (迈达里·胡图克图) to came to the prairie for preaching and presided over the Buddhism activities in Shouling Monastery.
-To commemorate Maitreya Khutukhtu's achievements, local people changed its name to "Maitreya Monastery" or "Meidaizhao Monastery".
+In 1606, Erketü Qatun invited a Tibetan living Buddha named Maitreya Khutukhtu (迈达里·胡图克图) to come to the prairie to preach, and he also presided over Buddhist activities in Shouling Monastery.
+To commemorate Maitreya Khutukhtu's achievements, the local people changed its name to "Maitreya Monastery" or "Meidaizhao Monastery".

 During the Cultural Revolution (1966–1976), a hall was demolished by the Red Guards and the monastery was used as a granary.

 In 1996, it was listed among the fourth group of "Major National Historical and Cultural Sites in Inner Mongolia" by the State Council of China.